 4. Avocado Tuna Salad

-Salads are great to bring to a potluck, as they are a great supplement for almost any other dish that might be brought.
+Salads make great potluck recipes, as they are an excellent supplement for almost any other dish that might be brought.

 If you do choose to bring a salad, try to go for something a little bit different than your average leaves and tomatoes.
 Something like this Avocado Tuna Salad would go down a treat.

 5. Mashed Potato Casserole

 None of the guests will be thanking you for the calories in this Mashed Potato Casserole, but they will all be thanking you for the taste of it and going in for seconds.

 Mashed potato is the ultimate comfort food, and so easy to make.
 Fill it with cheese, pile some bacon on the top and you have the ultimate dish.

 Lasagne is one of the best sharing dishes out there, as it is so easy to adjust according to how many people you need to serve.
 All you need is a big enough dish.